Usage

 \[ |\chi_k(T)⟩ \equiv - \frac{\partial J_T}{\partial ⟨\Psi_k(T)|}\,.\]

-The final-time gradient $\nabla J_T$ is combined with the gradient for the running costs, and the total gradient is then fed into an optimizer (L-BFGS-B by default) that iteratively changes the values $\{ϵ_{nl}\}$ to minimize $J$.
+leading to a combined gradient $\nabla J_{Tb}$ for the $J_T$ and $J_b$ terms of the functional.
+The final-time gradient $\nabla J_T$, respectively $\nabla J_{Tb}$, is further combined with the gradient for the running cost $J_a$, and the total gradient is then fed into an optimizer (L-BFGS-B by default) that iteratively changes the values $\{ϵ_{nl}\}$ to minimize $J$.
+See Background for details.

 Returns a GrapeResult.